salemhilal/laurence/README.md

 #### Laurence isn’t for production

-Laurence is meant as a development tool first and foremost.
+**Laurence is meant as a development tool, not as a production cache.**

-I wrote Laurence at an airport in way less time than it should take to build something production-ready, so **please don’t use this to actually cache parts of your app**.
+I wrote Laurence [at an airport][twitter] in way less time than it should take to build something production-ready, so **please don’t use this to actually cache parts of your app**.
 Laurence has no logic for cache invalidation and doesn’t come with all the other niceties that you’d expect from a cache (like TTL or eviction policies).

 #### Laurence stores URLs as plain text in localStorage